-Visual Art Level 2 is a course for learners who would like to engage with a specific visual art discipline of their choice, and it may also prepare them for Visual Art Level 3.
+Visual Art Level 2 is a course for learners who would like to engage with a visual art discipline of their choice.

-Learners choose ONE of the following studio areas to focus on throughout the course:
+Learners choose ONE of the following studio areas to focus on: painting, drawing, graphic design, printmaking, ceramics, sculpture, collage, textiles or digital art.